 What I use

 For the GitHub site, I never wrote a skill for it because there is nothing to remember.
 It is HTML and CSS in a folder.
-The agent can figure that out from looking at the repo.
+The agent can figure that out by looking at the repo.

 So the time I spend on this setup is mostly time spent writing and updating skills.
 The rest takes care of itself.